xer0xe9/xer0xE9.github.io/_posts/2022-03-27-A-Case-of-Vidar-Infostealer-Part-1-(-Unpacking-).md

 ![image](/assets/images/vidar_packed/virtualalloc_.png){:class="img-responsive"}

-returning control from <b>VirtualAlloc</b> and stepping over one more time from ret, leads us to the shellcode, Next few statements after VirtualAlloc call are pushing pointer to newly created buffer, size of the buffer and a file handle on stack to call <b>ReadFile</b>
+returning control from <b>VirtualAlloc</b> and stepping over one more time from ret, leads us to the shellcode, next few statements after VirtualAlloc call are pushing pointer to newly created buffer, size of the buffer and the file handle for currently loaded process on stack to call <b>ReadFile</b>

 ![image](/assets/images/vidar_packed/readfile_handle.png){:class="img-responsive"}